pH-7/NotAllowed/README.md

 # 🚫 Not Allowed 🚫

-**NotAllowed** is a simple lightweight PHP 7.2 library that helps you to censor words, profane words, banned IPs, banned bank accounts, etc.
+**NotAllowed** is a simple lightweight PHP 7.2 library that helps you to censor words, profane words, blacklisted IPs, banned bank card numbers, etc.

-You can add easily new specific keywords (such as IPs, usernames, bank accounts, words, etc) to ban in `~/src/banned-data/*`
+You can add easily new specific keywords (such as IPs, usernames, bank accounts, words, etc) to ban in `~/src/banned-data/*` folder.

 ## ⚙ Server Requirement